LennonLab/Emergence/EmergencePrePrint.md

 Finally, IBMs allow researchers to track, record, and analyze an immense amount of information.

 Here, we leverage the power of ecological IBMs with a relatively simple platform that encodes the first principles of several ecological theories.
-This platform, called *Emergence*, allows the user to run thousands of IBMs to study the simultaneous emergence of no less than 20 ecological patterns.
+This platform, called *Emergence*, allows the user to run thousands of IBMs to study the simultaneous emergence of iconic ecological patterns.
 Below, we provide a detailed explanation of how *Emergence* works, the data it quantifies and tracks, the theories and principles that *Emergence* integrates, and the analyses and tests that can be conducted using the *Emergence* source code.

-### Methods
+## Methods

-#### Platform description
+### Platform description
 Here, we describe *Emergence* largely according to the ODD protocol (Overview, Design concepts, Details), which is standard for describing IBMs (Grimm et al. 2006).
 Unlike most ecological IBMs, which are used to simulate specific systems (DeAngelis and Gross 1992, Grimm and Railsback 2005), *Emergence* is a distributed software platform for running unlimited numbers of IBMs and for studying the simultaneous emergence of ecological patterns from across subdisciplines and theories.
 A detailed description of *Emergence*'s source files, functions, and analysis code can be found on the public GitHub source code and data repository (https://github.com/LennonLab/Emergence).
 The *Emergence* software can also be downloaded and installed from the Python Package Index: https://pypi.python.org/pypi/Emergence.

-#### Purpose
+### Purpose
-*Emergence* is intended to allow the user to study how patterns from multiple ecological theories and paradigms can simultaneously emerge.
+*Emergence* is intended to allow the user to study how patterns from multiple ecological theories, subdisciplines, and paradigms can simultaneously emerge.
-These paradigms include metabolic scaling and physiological ecology, community ecology, biogeography, life history, neutral theory, resource limitation, population ecology, and ecological energetics.
+These paradigms include metabolic scaling and physiological ecology, community ecology and biogeography, life history, neutral theory, resource limitation, and population ecology.
 *Emergence* accomplishes three proximate objectives.
 First, *Emergence* assembles and runs IBMs from random combinations of system variables and species traits.
 Second, *Emergence* stores the outputs of IBMs including animations.
 Third, *Emergence* provides python code for analyzing simulation data.

-#### Entities & their state variables
+### Entities & their state variables
 **Individual organisms** -- *Emergence* simulates life history processes of growth, dispersal, reproduction, and basal respiration at the individual level.
 Individuals are distinguished by collections of elements within dictionaries, i.e., data objects that hold key-value pairs.
 For example, the dictionary holding information on individual organisms is structured as follows: